sajidshaikh/atm-api/README.md

 You can refer all api's from swagger too.

-We have Implement the API’s for the following functionalities -
+I have Implemented the API’s for the following functionalities -

 #1.
 Create accounts:
 To Create new Account.